• Skip to primary navigation

 Asian Ingredients that we Cannot Live Without!

-There are just a handful of ingredients that are survival ingredients when it comes to making any Asian recipe and they are sesame oil, soy sauce (tamari), chili sauce (Sriracha), Shaoxing Rice Wine (or a dry sherry), fresh garlic and ginger.
 You can make so many recipes with these base ingredients.
 If you would like to add protein to this Better Than Take Out Vegetable Lo Mein recipe, be sure to check out our Spicy Beef and Longevity Noodles or try How to Cook Tasty Gluten Free Job Tears.
 The great news is these basic ingredients are pretty mainstream at a standard western grocery store too.

-Dark soy sauce is actually not as salty as regular soy sauce but it is dark and thicker and has almost a molasses type of texture as it is preserved longer.
-Regular soy sauce is lighter in texture and is saltier than dark soya sauce.
+On the other hand regular soy sauce is lighter in texture and is saltier than dark soya sauce.
 If you have access to dark soy sauce, then use half regular soy sauce and half dark soy sauce for this recipe.
-However, we were trying to keep it simple for you and using only ingredients that are easy to find in your local Western grocery market.

 Better than Take Out Vegetable Lo Mein / https://www.hwcmagazine.com

-What is the difference between Lo Mein Noodles vs Chow Mein Noodles?
+Lo Mein Noodles vs Chow Mein Noodles

 Chow Mein means stir fried noodles.
 “Chow” means to fry and “mein” is noodles.
-In Hong Kong these thin egg noodles can be deep fried and served crispy with stir fried chicken, shrimp, pork and veggies on top.
+In Hong Kong, these thin egg noodles can be deep fried and served crispy with stir fried chicken, shrimp, pork and veggies on top.
 The noodles are really crispy.
 Delicious of course but a lot of extra oil and a bigger mess in your kitchen.
 Sometimes you see those little prepackaged chow mein deep fried noodles in a package in the grocery store.

 Lo Mein in Cantonese means stirred noodles.
 “Lo” means stirred and “Mein” means noodles.
-This is generally referred to noodles that are boiled until aldente and then tossed in a wok with seasonings, veggies and maybe proteins.
-The noodles are aldente and slurpingly delicious with a little bit of soy and seasonings.
+This is generally referred to noodles that are boiled until al dente and then tossed in a wok with seasonings, veggies and maybe proteins.
+The noodles are al dente and "slurpingly" delicious with a little bit of soy and seasonings.
 These noodles are not crispy.
 Lo Mein noodles is the technique we will be making today.

-Lo Mein Cantonese Style Egg Noodles vs other Noodles
+Cantonese Style vs other Noodles

-If you can get your hands-on Cantonese Style thin Lo Mein “Egg” noodles, that is fantastic.
-We were not so we used a wheat based no egg Chinese lo mein noodles.
-You can feel free to use spaghetti, soba, udon or any noodle you desire in this recipe.
-Traditionally, in Hong Kong they would be prepared with a thin egg based lo mein noodle.
+Feel free to use spaghetti, soba, udon or any noodle you desire in this recipe.
+Traditionally, in Hong Kong, they would be prepared with a thin egg based lo mein noodle.
 Please note do not use Fried Chow mein noodles.
 Those are the short-deep-fried noodles and these are usually used on top of salads and such.

 More Delicious Chinese Recipes